Warning: trigger alert-explicit content.

 Faith is a deeply personal experience.
 People come to it in many ways.
-My proof of the existence of God came to me in the most unlikely of circumstances.
-I had an out of body experience when I was being sexually assaulted at age fourteen.
+Although proof of God exists all around us, my personal proof for the existence of a loving God came to me in the most unlikely of circumstances.
+I had an out of body experience when I was being sexually assaulted at the age of fourteen.
 I documented this moment in my novel, The Fishfly.
-But there was something missing from that narrative, an insight which came to me only recently.
+But there was always something missing from that narrative, an insight which came to me only recently.

-In that moment, when my innocence was being taken from me, I vividly recall looking down on the situation from above and feeling a certain serenity.
-Was this God’s way of somehow giving me some distance, allowing me to forgive these two very troubled souls, mine and the perpetrator’s?
+From this perspective, I saw what was happening to me, from a safe distance.
 Psychologists call what happened to me dissociation; it is the body’s way of protecting itself during trauma.
-I accepted it as such over many years of therapy and spiritual alienation.
-I embraced my feelings of abandonment and betrayal; I blamed God for my misfortune.
-Eventually, I learned how to cope with the feeling of acute separation from myself and others, even though I didn’t fully understand it.
+I accepted this explanation over many years of therapy and spiritual alienation.
+I embraced and internalized my feelings of abandonment and betrayal, accepting them as truth; I blamed God for my misfortune, very much like the self, depicted in my painting, The Skeptic, above.
+Eventually, I learned how to cope with the feelings of shame and acute separation from myself and others, even though I didn’t fully comprehend them.

-I was only able to find my way back into myself, as it were, when I gave up trying and let God take over.
-But even then, I could never explain how or why I felt that certain peace and safety, in that terrible moment, so many years before.
+As I recalled what happened so many years ago, I remember I was only able to find my way back into myself, as it were, when I gave up trying to save myself and let God take over.
+I had to accept that I had completely lost control of the situation.
+But even then, I could never explain how or why I felt that certain peace and safety, in the midst of that terrible ordeal.
 It didn’t make sense until I read this:

 There hath no temptation taken hold of you but such as is common to man.
 But God is faithful; He will not suffer you to be tempted beyond that which ye are able to bear, but with the temptation will also make a way to escape, that ye may be able to bear it.